Link Search Menu Expand Document

 The AI Alliance launched Project Tapestry to build a collaborative foundation for open and sovereign AI.
 Project Tapestry is an open-source platform designed to enable globally federated development of frontier, open models while preserving sovereignty, local control, and long-term independence.

-Why this matters: People will not use models that underperform on their language, legal context, and domain knowledge.
+Why this matters: People will not use models that under perform on their language, legal context, and domain knowledge.
 And countries, enterprises, and individuals need AI infrastructure they own and control — with guaranteed data residency, the right to exit, and the ability to operate independently.
 Tapestry addresses both problems simultaneously: sovereignty is the performance strategy, not a trade-off against it.

 • Join Us!
 We are looking for collaborators.
 See our contributing page for details.